paboyle/Grid/documentation/GridXcode/readme.md

 #### HEADER_SEARCH_PATHS

-Obtain a list of header locations required by Grid by running the following from your Grid build directory:
+Obtain a list of header locations required by Grid by running the following from your Grid build directory (choose an MPI configuration if you built one, e.g. `MPIDebug`):

     ./grid-config --cxxflags